eligifty-coder/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 A function that prints the numbers, from 0 to 9, followed by a new line.

 <h6>4-print_most_numbers.c</h6>
-a function that prints the numbers, from 0 to 9, followed by a new line.
+A function that prints the numbers, from 0 to 9, followed by a new line.

 <h6>5-more_numbers.c</h6>
 A function that prints 10 times the numbers, from 0 to 14, followed by a new line.

+<h6>7-print_diagonal.c</h6>
+A function that draws a diagonal line on the terminal.